Phantasy Star 0: Gear and character optimization

 The game contains over 350 weapons, debuting two new weapon classes, shields and gunblades.
 Shields are blunt weapons that can be used to block enemy attacks, and gunblades are one-handed swords that also carry a gun barrel, allowing for long range and short range interchangeability by holding the Left Trigger button.
 Most equipment can be upgraded through various means.
 Items called grinders can further improve a weapon or armor's effectiveness.
 In addition, weapons can be upgraded with elements, allowing them special on-hit effects or additional damage, and "Photon Fortification," which increases a weapon's effectiveness against a hostile classification of the player's choosing.
 Characters can be further specialized by using materials, items that permanently increase a base stat.

 Development

 The decision to develop Phantasy Star 0 for the Nintendo DS was made to expand the appeal of the series to younger gamers.
-The word Zero was affixed to the title to represent "a new start for the series" and separate itself from the main series games in favor of the Nintendo GameCube games.
+The word Zero was affixed to the title to represent "a new start for the series" and separate itself from the main series games in favor of the GameCube games.
 Artist Toshiyuki Kubooka, made famous by his work on the Lunar series and Giant Robo anime, designed the game's characters with an "uplifting" aesthetic.
 The game was exhibited at Tokyo Game Show (TGS) 2008 as part of Sega's lineup of new DS games.